intel/neural-compressor/docs/source/3x/PT_WeightOnlyQuant.md

 Currently, we support LWQ for `RTN`, `Auto-Round`, and `GPTQ`.

-Here, we take the `RTN` algorithm as example to demonstrate the usage on a client machine.
+Here, we take the `RTN` algorithm as example to demonstrate the usage of LWQ.

 ```python
 from neural_compressor.torch.quantization import RTNConfig, convert, prepare